fpm-within-docker/fpm-within-docker/README.md

 All images are are x86_64 only.
 Please note: some older images may exist on docker hub, but if they're not listed down there, consider them unsupported.

-I'll usually add images for Centos, Fedora, Ubuntu and Debian as soon as they get out, and I'll try supporting them as long as they're supported upstream.

 Available images: